moijafcor/blood-pressure-tracker/README.md

 # blood-pressure-tracker
-A "bare to the bones" app for logging blood pressure readings writing in Python.
+A "bare to the bones" app for logging blood pressure readings written in Python.

 ## Features

-- A simple way to log blood pressure readings using your Terminal (This should simplify its integration to other tools like a Digital Assistant, etc. using just Bash piping ).
+- A simple way to log blood pressure readings using your Terminal (This should simplify its integration with other tools like a Digital Assistant, etc. using just Bash piping).
-- Readings are persisted on an Excel file on a path specified on the configuration file
+- Readings are persisted in an Excel file at a path specified in the configuration file
 - Plotting a chart with the reading values over time
 - In-terminal rendering of data points in a table format
 - Multi-lingual